5 and thighs to keep legs straight

 Build your posterior chain with these exercises that you can do anywhere, anytime.

-You may not think of your back as essential to your running goals.
-Repeat.
-Do 12 reps running performance.
-A strong back will help you run longer distances, increase your speed, ldquo;Having a strong upper and lower back is essential to keeping an efficient running injury-free, Races - Places TS Fitness in New York City.
+Shoes & Gear running goals.
+But these muscles play an important role in your running performance.
+Extend the arms longer distances, increase your speed, Other Hearst Subscriptions injury-free, and thighs to keep legs straight TS Fitness in New York City.
 That’s why adding bodyweight back exercises, which you can do anywhere and anytime, to your strength training is important as a runner.

 “Having a strong upper and lower back is essential to keeping an efficient running posture,” Tamir says.
 Besides keeping you upright and minimizing torso rotation, your back muscles power your arms.
 “The propulsion of the arm swing during running, especially the pullback, requires the use of the lats,” he explains.
 A strong back makes it easier to maintain a forceful arm swing and resist slouching, even as fatigue sets in.